-- a.
-'IFRS® Standards' is the term used to indicate the whole body of authoritative literature, and includes: - IFRS® Standards issued by the International Accounting Standards Board (the Board); - IAS® Standards issued by the International Accounting Standards Committee (IASC, the Board's predecessor), or revisions thereof issued by the Board; - interpretations of IFRS Standards and IAS Standards developed by the IFRS Interpretations Committee (IFRIC® Interpretations) and approved for issue by the Board; and - interpretations of IAS Standards developed by the Standing Interpretations Committee (SIC® Interpretations) and approved for issue by the Board or IASC.
+a.
+'IFRS® Accounting Standards' is the term used to indicate the whole body of authoritative literature, and includes:

+- IFRS® Accounting Standards issued by the International Accounting Standards Board (IASB); - IAS[®] Standards issued by the International Accounting Standards Committee (IASC, the IASB's predecessor), or revisions thereof issued by the IASB; - interpretations of IFRS Accounting Standards and IAS Standards developed by the IFRS Interpretations Committee (IFRIC[®] Interpretations) and approved for issue by the IASB; and - interpretations of IAS Standards developed by the Standing Interpretations Committee (SIC[®] Interpretations) and approved for issue by the IASB or IASC.